-In our penultimate Writing Revolution extract, Ali Aldairy tells the story of a nation’s ignored revolution as a result of a near total media blackout from international and Arab news organisations.
+In one of the final extracts from Writing Revolution, Ali Aldairy recounts the narrative of a nation’s overlooked revolution due to a nearly complete media blackout by international and Arab news agencies.

 Heavy fire and ambulances carrying the injured, all heading for Salmaniya Hospital, which is already full to capacity.

-Seriously injured man taken away on a pickup.
+The seriously injured man was taken away in a pickup.

 Stopped at an intersection in al-Naim.
 More than 8 ambulances have passed by.

 Confrontation At The Roundabout: Mourners Confront Security Forces